It’s hard watching someone make mistakes, especially if you already know how to avoid them.

 - How to spot a micromanager

-- Using processes to remove the need for micromanagement
+- Using process management to remove the need for micromanagement

 What is micromanagement?